Little remains of Ryan Field. So let’s get ready for construction

 This one is best viewed from a passing Metra train or helicopter.
 Since it’s not very tall, it’s tough to see from a distance.
 Although Halsted just north of Chicago Ave offers some cool glimpses.

 Not only did I get to add a new category for 1237 West Division — “Logistics” — but I also got to take more photos of a warehouse than ever before.
-And here that are:
+And here they are:

 Darn Near Done: Sterling Bay announces showings at The Dylan